Facing Loss

 Healing from grief isn't about forgetting or "getting over" your loss; it's about finding a way to integrate the loss into your own life story and sense of who you are.
 It's about carrying someone's legacy forward, while also building a solid path into your new reality.

-How Can Psychotherapy Help?
+How Can Psychotherapy Help with Grief and Loss?

 To honour the uniqueness of your grieving process, it’s paramount that you have the time and space to navigate the complex emotions and challenges that come with loss.
 Whether you've lost a loved one, a job, a relationship, or a dream, allowing grief to do its work can lead you to a different and deeper experience of life and living.